davide-dipierro/Talking-Duck/README.md

 # Talking-Duck
-A very simple talking duck
+A very simple talking duck for your shell

 # Install the script